pbrdys/gong-fu-online-courses/README.md

 <hr>

 **Section - Introduction**
 This section aims to motivate and guide the visitor to take the first step towards mastering ancient martial arts through those offered online courses.
 It contains a prominent registration button that invites to join and begin the training.

 ![Introduction Image](doc/user-interface/section-introduction.jpg)

 <hr>

 **Section - Offering**
-This section is crafted to give the visitor a comprehensive understanding of the valuable resources and support he will receive when he join our program.
+This section is crafted to give the visitor a comprehensive understanding of the valuable resources and support they will receive when they join our program.

 ![Offering Image](doc/user-interface/section-offering.jpg)

 <hr>

 **Section - Training**
 This section is designed to guide the visitor through a disciplined and rewarding training journey, ensuring a deep and enduring development of proficiency in the art of Wudang Gong Fu.
+The training program is structured into three levels of difficulty, each designed to be completed over approximately one year.
+The training emphasizes a well-founded education in martial arts, focusing on fundamental skills and progressive development.

 ![Training Section](doc/user-interface/section-training.jpg)